RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Matching with no Tolerance for Verbatim Mismatches

 \section{Matching with no Tolerance for Verbatim Mismatches}

-As described in Section~\ref{sec:evaluation_setup}, our main analysis considered a passage as memorized if all 40 tokens matched with the gold reference ones, allowing only up to five token mismatches ($\approx 12.5\%$).
-This small tolerance was introduced to account for minor formatting differences such as punctuation, hyphenation, or line breaks, which do not affect whether the passage is truly memorized.
-Here we repeat the analysis with different mismatch thresholds, including the strict zero-tolerance case, to test the robustness of \method's extraction ability.
+As described in Section~\ref{sec:evaluation_setup}, our main analysis considers a passage memorized if all 40 tokens match the gold reference, allowing up to five mismatches to account for minor formatting differences (e.g., punctuation).
+We repeat the analysis with different mismatch thresholds to test the robustness of \method.

 As shown in Figure~\ref{fig:feedback_sweep}, lowering the mismatch tolerance reduces the number of recovered passages across all models and book types.
 Still, \method\ remains effective even in the strict zero-mismatch case, with all models reproducing hundreds of passages with exact token-level fidelity.